ivlin/fdns/README.md

 # Firejail DNS-over-HTTPS Proxy Server

 DNS over HTTPS (DoH) is a next-generation communication protocol on track on becoming a major Internet standard (<a href="https://datatracker.ietf.org/doc/rfc8484/">RFC 8484</a>).
 By adding strong encryption and authentication to the good old DNS protocol, DoH tries to eliminate some of the biggest problems DNS had from the beginning: censorship, surveillance, and man-in-the-middle attacks.

 FDNS was designed to run as a local DoH proxy on a Linux desktop, or as a server for a small network.
 Lean and mean, it protects the computers against some of the most common cyber threats, all while improving the privacy and the system performance.

 FDNS is written in C and licensed under GPLv3.
 The number one job is privacy.
 We use <b>only</b> DoH services from non-logging providers, while preferring small operators such as open-source enthusiasts and privacy-oriented non-profit organizations.

+## Notes on this fork
+This fork significantly alters some of the structures of the original fdns code.
+It implements the k-resolver strategy described in the following paper:
+<a href="https://arxiv.org/abs/2001.08901"> K-resolver: Towards Decentralizing Encrypted DNS Resolution</a>.
+It divides DNS lookup load across multiple possible resolvers.
+The resolver list is not kept up-to-date - when it contacts a nonfunctional resolver, it will fallback to standard DNS.

 <div style="height:20px;">&nbsp;</div>